Eva Schloss: Outreach

-Schloss did not talk about her experiences in the concentration camp until after Otto's death in 1980.
-Having experienced her stepfather's emotional involvement with Anne and the preservation of her memory, she felt compelled to take on the responsibility of keeping Anne Frank's name alive.
-Schloss began to speak of her family's experiences during the Holocaust at educational institutions.
-She is a co-founder of The Anne Frank Trust UK, and playwright James Still described her experiences as a persecuted young Jewish woman in the play And Then They Came for Me – Remembering the World of Anne Frank.
+Schloss did not speak publicly about her experiences in Auschwitz‑Birkenau until after Otto's death in 1980.
+Having witnessed her stepfather's dedication to preserving Anne's memory, she felt a responsibility to continue that work.
+She began sharing her family's experiences of the Holocaust at schools and universities, and later became a co-founder of The Anne Frank Trust UK.
+Her story as a young Jewish girl persecuted under Nazism was also depicted in James Still's play And Then They Came for Me: Remembering the World of Anne Frank.

-In an effort to preserve the memories of Holocaust survivors for future generations, Schloss participated in the USC Shoah Foundation's Visual History Archive project, in which she recorded answers to numerous questions while holographic technology recorded the sessions.
-The hologram has now become a part of interactive displays at museums, where people can ask questions and receive recorded answers from the hologram.
+As part of wider efforts to preserve survivors' testimonies for future generations, Schloss participated in the USC Shoah Foundation's Visual History Archive.
+She recorded extensive interviews using holographic technology, enabling museum visitors to ask questions and receive recorded responses from her interactive hologram.

-During a March 2019 book tour in Orange County, California, Schloss met with a group of Newport Harbor High School students, parents and staff members.
-The prior week, students from Newport Harbor, Costa Mesa and Estancia high schools gave Nazi salutes as they posed for photos at a party in front of cups arranged in the shape of a swastika while playing a variation of beer pong.
-Schloss talked to the students about her experience in the Holocaust when she was around their ages in an effort to educate them on the implications of the imagery they used.
+In March 2019, during a book tour in Orange County, California, United States, Schloss met with a group of students, parents, and staff from Newport Harbor High School.
+The visit followed the circulation of photographs showing local students giving Nazi salutes beside a swastika made from drinking cups at a party.
+Schloss spoke to them about her experiences during the Holocaust, when she had been close to their age, to help them understand the implications of the imagery they had used.

 Honours

-Schloss was awarded an honorary doctorate by Northumbria University in 2001.
-She was honoured with an MBE in the 2013 New Year's Honours and the Medal for Services to the Republic of Austria on the occasion of her taking Austrian citizenship in 2021.
+Schloss received an honorary doctorate from Northumbria University in 2001.
+She was appointed an MBE in the 2013 New Year's Honours, and was later awarded the Medal for Services to the Republic of Austria when she resumed Austrian citizenship in 2021.